Safecast/Retile/README.md

 ##Is it fast?

 The code is SIMD vectorized and multithreaded, which is to say, yes (it does about 1k tiles per second on an i5/i7).
-The single largest performance factor however is the specific manner in which it processes files and performs data clustering, which is extremely efficient.
+For downsampling, the single largest performance factor however is the specific manner in which it processes files and performs data clustering, which is extremely efficient.

 Also, it cheats.

 ##It cheats?

 Yes.
-Instead of the slow approach of creating every zoom level from the highest resolution available, instead it resamples each zoom level iteratively, such that the downscaling is always 2x.
+For downsampling, instead of the slow approach of creating every zoom level from the highest resolution available, instead it resamples each zoom level iteratively, such that scaling is always 50%.
 There is additional filtering to prevent this from creating artifacts, so the loss of precision is not significant.

-This is important for my own purposes, as the alpha channel had to be perfect after multiple generations of resampling to work with bitstore.js for client-side indexing.

 ##You said it replaces pngcrush?

 In the above workflow, yes.
 The PNG writing is highly optimized by default and quite performant.
 For example, for the Safecast interpolated tiles, using Apple's ImageIO framework yields a total filesize of 235.8 MB.
 This code yields a total filesize of 74.8 MB and runs faster.

-##Can it create tiles for a larger zoom level?
-That are zoomed in?

-Yes, Retile can now create enlarged tiles.
-This is a relatively novel implementation of such resampling for GIS, because it primarily uses interpolation from emulators, which is especially suited for pixel art and images of limited color depth.
-(Lanczos, etc, is available as well)

 ##What else does it do?